-MY HEAVENS, the patience Addie shows with Vivi blows my mind.
-She may not show a tiny bit of patience when it comes to going to get ice cream or opening a package meant for her — but the patience she shows her little sister proves to me it is there.
+The patience Addie shows with Vivi blows my mind.
+She may not show a tiny bit of patience when it comes to going to get ice cream or opening a package meant for her, but the patience she shows her little sister proves to me it is there.

 If we can’t get Vivi to do something, chances are Addie can convince her to.